logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/databricks/configuration.md

 ### Networking

-If you haven't done so already, follow the networking guides for either [AWS](networking.md#aws) or [Azure](networking.md#azure) for instructions on how to configure networking properly between Databricks' VPC (or Virtual Network on Azure) and the Hopsworks.ai VPC/VNet.
+If you haven't done so already, follow the networking guides for either [AWS](networking.md#aws) or [Azure](networking.md#azure) for instructions on how to configure networking properly between Databricks' VPC (or Virtual Network on Azure) and the [managed.hopsworks.ai](https://managed.hopsworks.ai) VPC/VNet.

 ### Hopsworks API key